You are here

 Although both coursework-only and thesis options are offered by different Duke Engineering departments, thesis options require "satisfactory completion of the thesis," which typically takes more time than coursework-only options and may not be possible to complete within the single additional year.

-For more information, contact the Director of Graduate Studies (DGS) in your department of interest.
+For more information, contact the Director of Master's Studies (DMS) in your department of interest or the admissions office.

 Frequently Asked Questions